Heniker/web-2fa/README.md

-# 2FA manager in browser
+# 2FA Manager in Browser

 wip